jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Visual Basic Friend Members

 <
-I have to note the application of the Visual Basic Friend access modifier.
+I might note the application of the Visual Basic Friend access modifier.
 The basic access controller Friend isn’t required (Public Friend and Protected Friend).
 Friend Basic Access Controller means that you make a procedure’s own module a Friend module.

 Yes, but for the effect of the Visual Basic Friend access modifier you also need to deprive global members from being accessed outside the module.
 And that is done with module level restriction.